poornima-kulkarni/textsummarizer/README.md

 (You can freeze dependencies into requirements.txt using:)

 pip freeze > requirements.txt
-🖼️ Screenshot
-(Add a screenshot of your app UI here once it’s running)

-🌐 Deployment
-You can deploy this project to:

-Heroku
-PythonAnywhere
-Railway
-Vercel (with serverless Django)
 📜 License
 This project is open-source and free to use.